kvarak/dnd/docs/_Classes/warlock.md

     ### Actions
     ***Bite.*** *Melee Attack:* +5 to hit.
 Hit: 1d6+2 piercing damage plus 1d6 fire damage

     ***Burst.
 (Recharges after a short rest).*** The emberborn blasts ash and cinders from its body.
-Creatures within 10 feet of the emberborn must make a DC 12 Dexterity saving throw.
+Creatures within 10 ft of the emberborn must make a DC 12 Dexterity saving throw.
 If they fail, they are blinded until the end of their next turn and take 2d6 fire damage.
 If they succeed, they are unaffected.

     </td></tr></tbody></table>
     </div>